 There are special rules for getting married in Denmark.
-To facilitate the processing of the case, is it essential that you scan the documents in color and in actual sizes and send them in advance to us by email email@example.com.
+To facilitate the processing of the case, it is essential to scan the documents in colors and actual sizes and send them in advance to us by e-mail at firstname.lastname@example.org.

-You must bring all the documents that you have already sent to us and present them to the wedding office at the chosen Town Hall.
+You must have your passport and ID card that you have already sent to us and present them to the wedding office at the chosen City Hall.

-Your personal consultant will review whether we have received all the documents so that we ensure compliance with the processing time.
-You can contact us by e-mail, and we will send you a list of the documents that suit you and your partner.
+Your consultant will review whether we have received all the documents to ensure compliance with the processing time.
+You can contact us by e-mail, and we will send you a list of the papers that suit you and your partner.

-It depends on your personal situation, you need one or more of the following documents to meet the requirements to get married in Denmark:
+It depends on your situation, and you need one or more of the following documents to meet the requirements to get married in Denmark:

-- A valid passport – both of you need to attach photos of all pages in your passport including front and back and blank pages – the pictures must be in color, and they must be of very good quality.
+- A valid passport – both of you need to attach photos of all pages in your passport, including the front and back and blank pages – the pictures must be in color and of excellent quality.

-- Your ID card (valid for EU citizens only) – we must receive photos of both sides of the ID card – the pictures must be in color, and they must be of very good quality.
+- Your ID card (valid for EU citizens only) – we must receive photos of both sides of the ID card – the pictures must be in color and be of excellent quality.

 - Residence certificate.
-Proof of your adress in country of residence.
+Proof of your address in the state of residence.

-- If you have one or more children together – birth certificate (s) for your child/children.
-The document must be submitted in both the original language and translated into either English, German or Danish.
+- Suppose you have one or more children together – birth certificate (s) for your child/children.
+The document must be submitted in the original language and translated into either English, German, or Danish.

-- If you have been married before, please attach documentation that the marriage has been dissolved by divorce, death, or annulment: photo or copy of divorce decree, photo or copy of death certificate, photo or copy or annulment of marriage.
+- If you have been married before, please attach documentation that the marriage has been dissolved by divorce, death, or annulment: photo or copy of divorce decree, image or document of the death certificate, photo or copy of annulment of marriage.

 All documents must be translated into English, German, or Danish.

-Send your documents to us by email firstname.lastname@example.org.
+Please send your documents to us by e-mail at email@example.com.

-When we have received your documents, reviewed and approved them by the the Agency of Family Law, we will send you an e-mail and inform you if your priority wedding date is available.
-Otherwise, we will find a free date to suit your wishes.
+When we have received your documents, reviewed and approved by The Danish Family Court, we will send you an e-mail and inform you if your priority wedding date is available.
+Otherwise, we will find a free appointment to suit your wishes.

 After the ceremony

-You receive a two-piece marriage certificate in 5 languages (English, German, Spanish, French, and Danish).
+You receive a two-piece marriage certificate in five languages (English, German, Spanish, French, and Danish).